 We need to remember that dance, in all its forms, matters!

-Every year on this day, dance lovers urge everyone across the globe to celebrate the universality of the art form.
+Every year on the 29th April, dance lovers urge everyone across the globe to celebrate the universality of the art form.
 We unite in our efforts to surpass all political, cultural and ethnic barriers and bring people together with a common language: dance.